sushilsree98/Angular-forms/README.md

 # Reactive Forms

-This reactive form approach with custom validators.
-Switch to master branch for template drive form approach
+This is reactive form approach with custom validators.
+Switch to master branch for template driven form approach

 ## Server